mmotl/dtc_persona_analysis/01_model/silhouette_inertia_ratio_score_explained.md

-Excellent question.
-This custom score is a clever way to combine two standard clustering metrics into a single, more insightful value.
-Here's a breakdown of the reasoning behind it.

 ### The Core Idea: Creating a Single "Goodness" Score, inspired by Dunn-Index

 The score `silhouette * 1000 / model.inertia_` is a **custom heuristic** designed to balance the trade-off between two different goals in clustering: